tekviziondev/aws-projects/README.md

  <br> 1.
 Acquire the tekVizion Chime SMA Translator Library,You may choose to use the tekVizion Chime SMA Translator Library as is, or you may choose to clone the github repository, modify, build, and repackage the library yourself

 - **Option 1 - Use the tekVizion Chime SMA Translator Library as is**
-<br>Download nodejs.zip from the following location https://github.com/tekviziondev/aws-projects/blob/main/sma-contact-flow/sma-contact-flow-parser/nodejs.zip to your local machine.
+<br>Download nodejs.zip from the following location https://github.com/tekviziondev/aws-projects/blob/main/sma-contact-flow/chime-sma-translator/nodejs.zip to your local machine.

 - **Option 2 - Clone, Build, and Package the tekVizion Chime SMA Translator Library****
  <br> Note : Nodejs has to be installed in your Local Machine
 <br>1.
 Clone this Git Hub repository to your local machine.
 <br>2.
-Navigate to the (aws-projects\sma-contact-flow\sma-contact-flow-parser) in the local file system and open the terminal to execute the commands mentioned in the 4th and 5th steps.
+Navigate to the (aws-projects\sma-contact-flow\chime-sma-translator) in the local file system and open the terminal to execute the commands mentioned in the 4th and 5th steps.
 <br>3.
 Execute the following command to install node_modules "npm i" command
 <br>4.
 Execute the following command to compile the library files: "tsc-w"
 <br>5.
-Create nested folders named exactly as follows: >>mkdir nodejs\node_modules\sma-contact-flow-parser
+Create nested folders named exactly as follows: >>mkdir nodejs\node_modules\chime-sma-translator
 <br>6.
-Copy the newly created **"dist**" folder, the package.json file, and the package-lock.json into  nodejs\node_modules\sma-contact-flow-parser.
+Copy the newly created **"dist**" folder, the package.json file, and the package-lock.json into  nodejs\node_modules\chime-sma-translator.
 <br>7.
 Zip the folder "nodejs" to create nodejs.zip where nodejs is the root folder of the zip archive.